valencik/mastersAPSC/documents/thesis/thesis.md

 Currently there are 41254 unique identifiers that appear only once in the NSR database.
 Some portion of those are author name variances that only occur once.
-Knowing that portion is important to understanding something about the database; in the [Initial Author Clustering](#initial-author-clustering) section we investigated how the database changed as we removed identifiers (referred to as just "authors" in that section) below a publication threshold.
+Knowing that portion is important to understanding something about the database; in the [Initial Author Clustering](#initial-author-clustering) section we investigated how the database changed as we removed identifiers (referred to as "authors" in that section) below a publication threshold.
 This analysis depends on correctly identifying the number of authors who have published a given number of times.
-Typos in the list of authors render such an analysis in inaccurate.
+Variances in the list of authors render such an analysis in inaccurate.

 After the data preparation and importing step the database contains identifiers `A.Herzan` and `A. Herzan`.
 These two identifiers have 12 and 1 publication(s) respectively.